 Change in the way we treat fashion needs to happen now.
 Learn where you can start, what you can do, and hear from some inspiring individuals who are shifting the fashion paradigm.

-- Aife Oloughlin, Salvation Army’s Customer Experience Manager
+- Aife Oloughlin, Salvation Army, Customer Experience Manager

-- Nat Stratos, Circular Design Practitioner & completing a Masters of Design Futures at RMIT
+- Nat Stratos, Circular Design Practitioner and Consultant

 Disclaimer: The views and opinions expressed in this event are those of the presenters and do not necessarily reflect the official position of Zero Waste Victoria or Fed Square

 Keep connected on: